ottogroup/schedoscope/README.md

 ## News

+###### 03/24/2017 - Release 0.8.3

+We have released Version 0.8.3 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+This version has been built against Cloudera's CDH 5.10.1 client libraries.
+The test framework no longer artificially sets the storage formats of views under test to text, making testing of Spark jobs writing Parquet files simpler.
+The robustness of the Schedoscope HTTP service has been improved in face of invalid view parameters.

 ###### 03/24/2017 - Release 0.8.2

 We have released Version 0.8.2 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).